 4) Watch the Sunset

 If you’re sailing Croatia, you will get an incredible view of the sunset from your boat in the port.
 Otherwise, Hula Hula Bar is the place to be as the sun goes down.
-Here you will have the perfect view of the sun sinking over the Adriatic sea, whilst drinking cocktails and listening to the Dj play some tunes.
+Here you will have the perfect view of the sun sinking over the Adriatic sea whilst drinking cocktails and listening to the DJs.

 5) Eat Fresh Seafood

-The economy of Hvar is primarily based on tourism and you guessed it, fishing, so it’s no surprise that you will eat some of the freshest seafood here.
-You can’t go wrong with mussels, grilled squid or the catch of the day at any of the Konobas.
+The economy of Hvar is primarily based on tourism and fishing.
+It’s no surprise that you will eat some of the freshest seafood here.
+You can’t go wrong with mussels, grilled or fried squid or the catch of the day.

 6) Party the Night Away

-Kiva Bar is a hole in the wall bar up an alleyway that becomes jam-packed with what appears to be half the islands population after 9pm.
-Although extremely crowded, give it a chance as you are guaranteed an unforgettable time as this is the kind of place where anything goes.
-Dancing on the bars and ledges, crowd surfing and swinging around fire sparklers on the d-floor is sure to provide you with a night you will remember forever.
+Oh Kiva.
+This is easily one of my favourite bars in all of my travels.
+Located up an alleyway, it becomes jam-packed with what appears to be half the islands population after 9pm.
+Although extremely crowded, give it a chance as you are guaranteed an unforgettable time.
+This is the kind of place where anything goes… Dancing on the bar, crowd surfing and swinging around fire sparklers on the d-floor is sure to provide you with a night you will remember forever.
 However, your memory may become tarnished if you try too many of Kivas famous drink, a Tequila Boom Boom.
 What started as a joke between the staff is now the most popular order.
 Be sure to try one and don’t be too surprised when a bartender puts a military helmet on your head and ‘boom booms’ you to pieces with a hammer, before you must down your drink.

 This world famous nightclub is only accessible by boat.
 The entrance price of 200 kuna ($30 USD) includes a water taxi ride to and from the party island.
-Although the drinks are ridiculously overpriced, the setting itself is worth a visit and if your night escalates you might even end up going for a swim in its pool or surrounding blue waters.
+Although the drinks are ridiculously overpriced, the setting itself is worth a visit.
 The music tends to be a hit or miss with top 40 tunes to deep deep house and constant doof doof, but in the summer the crowds are endless so the party is what you make of it!

 7) Eat a Burek

 On the way home after a big night, make sure you stop by one of the Pekaras (bakeries) that are open until the early hours of the morning and order a fresh burek- a puff pastry filled with cheese, meat or spinach.
-If you’re anything like me, you may wake up to find evidence of your late night feast in your bed the next day.
+A perfect ending to your Hvar town experience.

 Have you been to Hvar town?
 What was your favourite part?
 Let me know in the comments below